|Our Basic Package (C208) Includes

 Phase #2: First Round of Colony Screening for Edited Clones

 - Three sgRNA were designed against mouse LIF locus (Mus musculus, NM_008501).
-Software analysis was performed to ensure the sgRNA had no predicted off targets binding sites.
+Software analysis was performed to ensure the sgRNA had no predicted off targets s.
 The selected sgRNA design was then cloned into the pLenti-U6-sgRNA-SFFV-Cas9-2A-Puro All-in-One lentivector (Figure 1).

 - Recombinant Lentiviruses were packaged using abm’s second generation Lentiviral packaging system.
 A multiplicity of infection (MOI) of 5 was used to transduce the cells.

 Figure 2.
 The surveyor ***** indicated that Colony 3 and 6 were edited; colony 2 was not edited; and colony 1 was inconclusive.